 Myth 5 – Vertigo Is Always Caused by a Problem in the Ear

-The ears are the most likely source of vertigo.
+The ears are the most likely source of the spinning sensation.
 However, there are also causes in the central nervous system.
 For example, about 40% of people who get migraines also experience vertigo and other vestibular symptoms.
 In this case, vertigo is the symptom of a neurological condition rather than a vestibular condition.

 Myth 6 – No One Has Ever Died from Vertigo